farrynk/rulebook/docs/2_league-info.md

     - **2.6.2.1**&emsp;An admin candidate must meet certain criteria in order to be an eligible candidate.

         - **2.6.2.1.1**&emsp; You must be backed by the Backer Pool.
-This group will consist of any willing GM, Committee Head, or former admin (which includes admins at the end of their term) who is not running and also satisfies 2.6.2.1.2-4.
-In order to be officially backed by the pool, you must gain a vote of at least 20% of the pool (rounded up).
+This group will consist of any willing GM, Committee Head, or former/outgoing admin (for two backer cycles from the end of their most recent term) who is not running and also satisfies 2.6.2.1.2-4.
+In order to be officially backed by the pool, you must gain a vote of at least 40% of the pool (rounded up).

             - **2.6.2.1.1.1**&emsp;Each backer simply decides whether or not they think each applicant should be a candidate.
 They need to do this for all candidates and should provide explanation to the pool as appropriate.